2021 FESTIVAL POETS

 Sarah Hymas writes in many forms, in print on the page and as artistbooks, as immersive walks, multimedia exhibits, lyrics, installations, short films, and on stage.
 Her most recent publications are melt (Waterloo press 2020) and the hispering (BlackSunflowers Poetry, 2021).
 She's been hosting A Writer's Imaginarium for five years, creating, for writers of all genres, spaces of imaginative exploration and collective inspiration, where projects can roam safely, expansively with delight and curiosity.
 You can find her on Twitter @sarahhymas

 Andrew McMillan’s first collection, physical, was the only poetry collection to ever win The Guardian First Book Award.
 It also won a Somerset Maugham Award, an Eric Gregory Award, a Northern Writers’ Award and the Aldeburgh First Collection Prize.
 It was shortlisted for numerous others including, the Dylan Thomas Prize, the Costa Poetry Award, the Sunday Times Young Writer of the Year and the Forward Prize for Best First Collection.
 His second collection, playtime, won the inaugural Polari Prize.
+His most recent collection pandemonium was published in May this year.

 Andrew is a senior lecturer in the Manchester Writing School at Manchester Metropolitan University.